The Healthy Montana Campaign:

 In spring 2014, a group formed the Healthy Montana Campaign – I-170, and proposed a ballot initiative to let Montana voters decide to expand Medicaid.
 Over 300 volunteers worked tirelessly gathering signatures to qualify for the ballot.
 Because of their work, the movement to expand Medicaid grew by over 3,000 voters each and every week this spring.
 There are over 25,000 people who signed the initiative.
 Unfortunately on June 19, 2014, the Healthy Montana Initiative announced to volunteers and supporters across the state that it will not qualify I-170 for the November ballot.

-The stakes are high.
-Montana needs Medicaid expansion, and we need your voice to make that happen.
-Montana cannot afford to stop until we get this done.
+The stakes were high.
+Montana needs Medicaid expansion, and thousands of people came together from across our state to make it happen.
+Montana didn’t stop until we got it done.

 From our Facebook